Ten tips on how to break the news of your separation to your kids

 Or your child might become really clingy and that could go on for weeks and months, so it’s important to be mindful that they might need lots more cuddles, and they might need lots more attention.

 Or they might need some space after they hear the news.
 Every child is different.
-Be mindful that you may have to deal with some negative behaviors.
-And you might need to be a little bit more lenient on certain behaviors for a little while.
+Be mindful that you may have to deal with some negative behaviours.
+And you might need to be a little bit more lenient on certain behaviours for a little while.

 9. Maintain their routine.